Skip to main content

 Big Lake

-A TSI value of 37 puts Big Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Big Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Among the 27 graded lakes in Shawano County, Big Lake ranks 2 — in the top quartile locally.
+Big Lake ranks 10 of 27 in Shawano County — solidly in the upper half of the local distribution.

 Big Lake has no invasive species recorded in Wisconsin state databases as of 2025, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Big Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.